pybricks/pybricks.github.io/_posts/2024-04-11-pybricks-3-5-released.md

 by typing in the input/output pane.
 This can be useful to test your creations by activating different movements depending on which key you press.

+{% include block-program.html
+path="block_keyboard"
+width="80%"
+caption="You can now read keyboard input from the input/output pane."
+%}

 {% include scaled.html
 path="/assets/images/news/new-input-block.png"
-caption="You can now read keyboard input from the input/output pane."
 %}